Kansas Court Records

 KansasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on KansasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Kansas divorce records are generated by gathering and documenting information concerning divorce processes in the state.
-Getting a divorce in Kansas simply means dissolving a marriage whereby both parties involved become legally single after the divorce has been finalized.
-In the state of Kansas, there are 18.8 divorces for every 1000 women who are above the age of 15 years.
+Kansas divorce records are generated by gathering and documenting information concerning divorce processes within state limits.
+Getting a divorce in Kansas means dissolving a marriage, whereby both parties become legally single after the divorce is finalized.
+In Kansas, there are 18.8 divorces for every 1000 women over 15.

-Kansas offers other legal ways for breaking marital bonds such as legal separation and annulments.
+Kansas offers other legal ways to break marital bonds, such as separation and annulment.
 Legal separation allows the parties involved to make certain decisions that would have been made during a divorce proceeding.
-However, it does not legally dissolve the marriage and the parties involved are not legally single.
-An annulment, on the other hand, is a declaration that there was never a legal marriage in the first place.
+However, it does not legally dissolve the marriage, and the parties involved are not legally single.
+On the other hand, an annulment is a declaration that there was never a legal marriage in the first place.

 Kansas allows for a 'no-fault' divorce.
 This is where none of the parties involved have to prove wrongdoing on the part of their partners to be granted a divorce.
 The grounds for divorce in Kansas are:

-- Incompatibility when the relationship between husband and wife has been broken beyond repair and either one or both of them are no longer interested in being married.
+- Incompatibility occurs when the relationship between husband and wife has broken beyond repair, and either one or both are no longer interested in marriage.

 - Incompatibility based on mental illness or incapacity by one or both spouses.